 - Clean and sanitize all trash cans, especially when used heavily or for high-risk foods

-- Clean and sanitize walls where food splattering has occurred
+- Clean and sanitize walls where food splattering has occurred as a part of daily, not monthly cleaning, all using sanitizing solution

 - Manually clean all the equipment like toasters and microwaves, and cooking surfaces like fryers and ranges.
+This is necessary to remove grease buildup in cooking equipment.

 - Refill soap dispensers